-I absolutely love the taste of this delicious Potatoes Romanoff casserole!
-It contains mashed potatoes, green onions, cheese, sour cream, and salt and pepper.
+I absolutely love the taste of Potatoes Romanoff!
+This casserole contains mashed potatoes, green onions, cheese, sour cream, and salt and pepper.
 Then more cheese and paprika is sprinkled over top.
 The paprika is the ingredient that actually makes this dish so spectacular.

 It provides an awesome flavor to these potatoes along with the cheese.
 The savory flavors of Potatoes Romanoff just seem to melt in your mouth.
 I enjoy this casserole so much I can eat it for a main dish and never feel deprived by not eating meat.
 It’s just that good.
 This casserole is also gluten free for those with gluten intolerance.